-- In order to ensure equal opportunity for all candidates, we enforce a strict deadline of January 31 for the nomination letter and form.
-This is when applications must be at the Independent Sector offices.
-We ask that you do your best to ensure that letters of support are also submitted by this deadline.
-We accepted emailed nominations until 11:59 p.m.
+- In order to ensure equal opportunity for all candidates, we enforce a strict deadline for the nomination letter and form.
+This is when applications must be received by Independent Sector.
+We ask that you do your best to ensure that mandatory letters of support are also submitted by this deadline.
+We accept emailed nominations until 11:59 p.m.
 ET on the day of the deadline.
 For the nomination letter and form, no extensions are granted.

 How confidential is this process?
 Can you send me information on a nominee?

 - Our policy is not to release nomination-related information to anyone other than the individual who submitted it.
 This is to protect nominators and supporters who provide this information to the Award Committee in confidence.
 Nominators receive a confirmation that IS has received their materials.
 IS does not contact the nominee during this process.

 When does the committee decide on a winner?
 When can I expect to be notified?

 - The committee announces its decision in late spring with a press release as well as an email to all nominators regarding the selection.
 Nominators are then responsible for notifying others who may have submitted letters of support for their candidate.